python/cpython/Doc/library/xml.etree.elementtree.rst

    generate a Unicode string (otherwise, a bytestring is generated).  *method* is either ``"xml"``, ``"html"`` or ``"text"`` (default is ``"xml"``).
    *short_empty_elements* has the same meaning as in :meth:`ElementTree.write`.
-   *pretty* enables pretty printing with default indent.
+   *pretty_print* enables pretty printing with default indent.
 Keyword-only *indent* allows to set custom indent.
    Returns a list of (optionally) encoded strings containing the XML data.
    It does not guarantee any specific sequence, except that ``b"".join(tostringlist(element)) == tostring(element)``.